 At Pohutukawa Kindergarten we believe that children grow and develop very quickly during the early childhood years.
-Each age group has specific needs and by modifying the activities and experiences offered at different sessions we can best meet the individual needs of your child’s various developmental stages.
+Each age group has specific needs and abilities by modifying the activities and experiences offered during the sessions we can best meet the individual needs of your child’s various developmental stages.

-Our aspiration, over the developmentally staged sessions that we offer, is that your child will grow with an interest in learning, have a positive self- esteem, and a strong sense of personal worth.
+Pohutukawa Kindergarten teachers acknowledge the value of the tuakana-teina relationship where the more experience child plays with and supports younger or less experienced child.
+Our aspiration is that your child will grow with an interest in learning, have a positive self- esteem, and a strong sense of personal worth.

 The focus is on children who are beginning to learn separation from primary caregivers.
 These sessions encourage and increase independence and self-confidence, whilst delivering constructive strategies for coping with change.
 Activities are structured such that young children feel success and achievement on an individual basis.
 Routines are in place to provide security and allow for growing familiarity for an environment outside the family home.

 These sessions run each morning from 8.30 to 12.45.